Wolf480pl/XChat-Conky/README.md

 * Conky
 * XChat
 * DBus
+* shell compatible with POSIX
+* gawk or other awk compatible with it
-* basic commandline programs: sh, awk, tail
+* basic commandline programs (tail, basename, kill, killall, pidof)

 Usage
 -------